 The DSHS Division of Behavioral Health and Recovery (DBHR) provides funding and oversight for substance use treatment services to people enrolled in Medicaid.
 During 2013-2015, the agencies we fund served more than 83,000 youth and adults in Washington.

 How do I get state-funded substance use treatment services?

-Starting April 1, contact the Behavioral Health Organization in your area for a treatment provider.
+Starting April 1, please contact the Behavioral Health Organization in your area for a treatment provider.

-- Get information about the types of Medicaid-funded treatment and who to call if you live in Clark or Skamania County, or you are American Indian or Alaska Native.
+- You can find information here about types of Medicaid-funded treatment, and who to call if you live in Clark or Skamania County, or you are American Indian or Alaska Native.

 - To find out which services are provided through BHOs, see our Behavioral Health Benefits Book.

 - For 24-hour emotional support, and referrals to services anywhere in the state, call the Washington Recovery Help Line.

 - If you have private insurance, you may find a provider in our directory of certified treatment agencies.

 Who has priority for state-funded treatment?